michitobler/convergent_h2s_evolution/README.md

 # Data and code for Greenway et al. (2020)
 This repository includes data and code associated with Greenway et al.: "Convergent evolution of conserved mitochondrial pathways underlies repeated adaptation to extreme environments".
+A pre-print of this paper can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.02.24.959916v2).

 ## Biochemical and physiologial analyses
 Four datasets were associated with biochemical and physiological analyses: